-During active HUD monitorings the main point of contact for Lexington County will be the CDBG-DR/MIT Administrator.
+During active HUD monitorings the main point of contact for Lexington County will be the CDBG-DR/MIT Grant Manager.
 They will work directly with HUD staff or their consultants.
-The County's consultant will be integral during monitorings in providing support for the County and working with HUD and its representatives.
+The County's CDBG-MIT consultant will be integral during HUD monitorings in providing support for the County and working with HUD staff and its representatives.